The Summer, simultaneously one of my favorite times of the year (strawberries, blueberries, tomatoes!) and my most dreaded.

 1. Use ice-cold water when mixing

 Using cold water during mixing is my number one method for combating the heat when baking sourdough bread in the summer.
-While this might seem like an obvious first step, it's always my first approach to quickly cooling my dough.
+While this might seem an obvious first step, it's always my first approach to cooling my dough quickly.
 I keep a large bottle of water in the fridge and grab this when mixing.

 Pour some of the cold water in your mixing bowl when on the scale, then combine with some room temperature water until the temperature is a few degrees below your desired dough temperature (DDT).
-Keep in mind that this water will have room-temperature flour added to it, but you also need to account for any increase in temperature from a mechanical mixer.
+Keep in mind that this water will have room-temperature flour added, but you also need to account for any increase in temperature from a mechanical mixer.

-If your dough is set to spend significant time in autolyse, take this time period into account: the dough will slowly warm if kept at warm room temperature during its rest so cooler water might be called for.
+If your dough is set to spend significant time in autolyse, consider this time period: the dough will slowly warm if kept at warm room temperature during its rest so cooler water might be called for.

 Use cold water or even ice to cool your dough when mixing.

-Keep a large bottle of water in the refrigerator and use it, in combination with ice if needed, to cool your dough to a few degrees below the desired dough temperature.
+Keep a large bottle of water in the refrigerator and use it with ice if needed to cool your dough to a few degrees below the desired dough temperature.